project-image

 One week in!

-7 months ago – Wed, Mar 13, 2024 at 11:26:19 AM
+about 2 years ago – Wed, Mar 13, 2024 at 11:26:19 AM

 Hey team!
 We're nearly one week into this campaign and all things considered, we've had a pretty admirable start.
 As of this update, the campaign is 35% funded with just over two weeks to go.
 In a perfect world, we'd be able to get to 50% by the end of the weekend, so that's what I'm hoping for.